Tshamz/Shopify-Build/README.md

 `--env [environment name]`, where `[environment name]` is the attribute inside of "./config.js that holds all the relavent data for the store you want to upload to (e.g. api key).
 If `--env` is entered, but no environment given, it defaults to "staging"

 ### Commonly run tasks
-`gulp` - cleans, rebuilds, and watches theme files without uploading to a Shopify store
+`gulp` -cleans, rebuilds, and watches theme files without uploading to a Shopify store

-`gulp --env` - cleans, rebuilds, and watches theme files, and uploads 'staging' in config.json
+`gulp --env` -cleans, rebuilds, watches theme files, and uploads to 'staging' in config.json

-`gulp --env [environment name]` - cleans, rebuilds, and watches theme files, and uploads [environment name] in config.json
+`gulp --env [environment name]` -cleans, rebuilds, watches theme files, and uploads to [environment name] in config.json

 ---